If you follow this guide carefully, you should be able to diagnose - and usually fix - the vast majority of situations involving high SWR.

 #3 - Have You Reached the Limit of Your Antenna's Adjustability?Sometimes it'd be possible to achieve great SWR readings if only your antenna could be adjusted in or out just a bit more!
 If this is the problem you're encountering, see this article on what to do when your antenna has reached the adjustment limit.

 #4 - Does Your Vehicle Have Little or No Metal Chassis?Traditional CB equipment needs a metallic vehicle chassis to work properly.
-If you're driving a 25' fiberglass Winnebago and are having major SWR problems with traditional CB equipment, you'll need to read this article no-ground plane equipment.
+If you're driving a 25' fiberglass Winnebago and are having major SWR problems with traditional CB equipment, you'll need to read this article about no-ground plane equipment.

 Note: If you have a Jeep with a partial fiberglass topper, you'll be able to use traditional CB equipment in most cases and continue on with step #5.